 These pleasures of God are available through the Holy Spirit in us – within the measure that He is free to express Himself in us.
 Our part in fostering His freedom is much of what our spiritual journey in Christ is about.

-It’s like we were designed by God to especially share in His pleasures with Him.
-Could it be?
+Could it be that we were designed this way by God to especially share in His pleasures with Him?

 And as we do so, we also fulfill desires of God’s own heart.
-Like all who love, He longs to be loved back, and to have loved ones with whom to share the things He most enjoys.
-I believe this is the chief calling of God on many highly sensitive persons.
+Like all who love, He longs to be loved back, and to have loved ones with whom to share His pleasures.

 “How excellent is thy lovingkindness, O God!”
 (Psalm 36:7).

 Father God, we thank You for giving us Your pleasure-laden Holy Spirit!
-Thank You for the pleasures that He provides for us to drink of!
-How wonderful that is!
+Transform us into a people out of whom Your Holy Spirit, with all His delights, freely flows!
 Teach our hearts more and more about Your goodness!
 Teach our hearts to put our trust in You!
-Transform us into a people out of whom Your Holy Spirit, with all His delights, freely flows!
 Transform us into connoisseurs of Your pleasures!
 Teach us to connect with You through those positive emotions!
 The Name of Jesus!

 Author’s note: This post was entirely rewritten for re-posting on August 10, 2017.